Grazing Deferment Applications Due January 31st

 FIRE AS A MAINTENANCE TOOL

 Prescribed fire is a very valuable practice for Nebraska’s rangelands and prairies.
+Farmers in Central Platte NRD are having great success using fire to improve their pastures.
 It does entail some risk, which is why safety training and proper equipment are necessary.
-Since 2005 Central Platte NRD has had an important role in helping departments and landowners obtain safety training.
-We have facilitated more than 40 training events, from evening firefighter sessions to NWCG fire training, serving hundreds of local landowners and firefighters.
+The NRD has had an important role in helping departments and landowners obtain safety training.

-Prescribed fire can be a valuable tool in the maintenance and improvement of native grasslands.
 Rangeland areas that have not had fire occurrence are often sites of problems involving invasive species.
 The invasive species, such as Eastern Red Cedar, can take away natural grassland acres that are necessary for grazing as well as for wildlife.
-Rangelands that are always grazed in the fall or winter with no spring treatment may also become areas dominated by native and non-native cool season grasses and invasive weeds.
-These areas offer a reduced food value to live-stock and are of reduced value to native wildlife.
+Rangelands that are always grazed in the fall or winter with no spring treatment may also become areas dominated by native and non-native cool-season grasses and invasive weeds.
+These areas offer a reduced food value to livestock and are of reduced value to native wildlife.

-When prescribed fire is used along with appropriate grazing practices, the results are increased economic output and wildlife benefit.
-Fields that are moderately grazed and treated with periodic burns are more drought tolerant, more diverse in plant and wildlife species, more productive in late summer, at less risk for devastating summer wildfire, and at less risk for runoff and erosion.
+When a prescribed fire is used along with appropriate grazing practices, the results are increased economic output and wildlife benefit.
+Fields that are moderately grazed and treated with periodic burns are more drought-tolerant, more diverse in plant and wildlife species, more productive in late summer, at less risk for devastating summer wildfire, and at less risk for runoff and erosion.